fischerdavis/fischerdavis/README.md

 # 👋 Hi, I’m Fischer

-#### I'm a fullstack developer, Reseller, Gamer, and Father of one 👶 (so far).
+#### I'm a Fullstack Developer, Reseller, Gamer, and Father of one 👶 (so far).
 I love learning new technologies my current tech addictions are React, and ASP.NET Core.

 ## Tech